subscriptions-project/swg-js/docs/subscribe-flow.md

 | givenName | String | The user's first name. |
 | familyName | String | The user's last name. |
 | pictureUrl | String | The user's profile picture. |
+### `entitlements`
+The entitlement object will contain the entitlement for the successful purchase, it won't have all the user entitlements.
+It has the same structure of the [Entitlements Flow response](./entitlements-flow.md#entitlement-response).
 ### Example response
 ```json
 {